 We Are Ready To Represent You!

 If you are employed in Virginia and (1) have signed a non-compete agreement or (2) are considering an agreement of non-competition, you should have the counsel of a qualified attorney.
 Our firm has extensive experience in working with clients on the issue of employment contracts.
-Contact The Brown Firm PLLC by phone or by sending us a message online for a free consultation.
+Contact The Brown Firm PLLC by phone or by sending us a message online for a legal consultation.
 We can help you understand your best options moving forward.